gridsingularity/gsy-e/wiki/docs/percentage-fees.md

 The Load pays the Trade Price of 0.12€, which includes 0.10€ revenue for the PV, 0.005€ fees for the Neighborhood Market 1, 0.01€ fees for the Grid Market, and 0.005€ fees for the Neighborhood Market 2.

-Since the market type is pay-as-offer, the offer rates are used as ‘clearing’ rates.
+Since the market type is pay-as-offer, the offer rates are used as Clearing Rates.
 The trade price is then calculated by multiplying the clearing rate with the energy volume.
 For each market trade, the market grid fee is calculated based on the original offer rate and it is subtracted from the trade_price, in order to calculate the trade price after fees (and thus the revenue for the seller).
 The following formula is used:

 ```
 market_fees = grid_fee_ratio * original_rate * energy_portion